11 Reasons Your Portable AC Fills with Water Too Quickly

 One of the reasons why your portable AC condensate pan or water tray fills very quickly may be its small capacity.

-Obviously, a small sized condensate pan will fill up quicker than that of a larger size and you will need to empty it more often.
+A small-sized condensate pan will fill up quicker than that of a larger size and you will need to empty it more often.

-On top of that, a small capacity condensate pan will add to the problem of already high rate of water moving into it, due to icing.
+On top of that, a small capacity condensate pan will add to the problem of an already high rate of water moving into it, due to icing.
 It will fill even quicker and you will have to empty it even more often.

 10. Extreme Humidity in Room of Portable AC